 Ontario, Canada

 This proved to be challenging as the team had to recreate their sets in Ontario, even when they shot on location.
 A major difficulty in this was getting the original red roads of Peter Edward Island wherever they decided to film in Ontario.
-This eventually led the team to crush hundreds of red bricks and carry it with them wherever they shot, transforming each location to the Island, and Avonlea, as described by Montgomery.
+This eventually led the team to crush hundreds of red bricks and carry them with them wherever they shot, transforming each location into the Island and Avonlea, as Montgomery described.

 The production team also filmed at a farmhouse in Pickering in Southern Ontario because it strikingly resembled the Green Gables farm.
-But they did have to make certain changes, and renewed the roof of the farmhouse for it look as authentic to the original farm as possible.
-Along with these locations, the series was also filmed at Castle Kilbride in Baden, Black Creek Pioneer Village, Doon Pioneer Village, Hamilton, Millbrook, among some other places in Canada.
+However, they had to make certain changes and renew the roof of the farmhouse to make it look as authentic as the original farm.
+Along with these locations, the series was also filmed at Castle Kilbride in Baden, Black Creek Pioneer Village, Doon Pioneer Village, Hamilton, and Millbrook, among some other places in Canada.

 ‘Anne with an E’ clearly manages to achieve what its team originally set out to achieve as it beautifully and realistically portrays the places Montgomery so vividly created and depicted.
 With the third season being its final one, this new year marks one of the last times we will get to revisit Anne in Green Gables, at least for a while.
 Make sure you don’t miss it, as the season promises to be full of delicate surprises.